 Several strategies have been recommended to establish and maintain a safe and inclusive transportation system in the County.
 Strathcona County is committed to taking a proactive approach in implementing road safety strategies and have been exercising the Safe Systems approach in planning and designing the County's transportation network.
+Define Safe Systems: The focus of the Safe System approach is to reduce death and serious injuries through designs that accommodates human mistakes and injury tolerances.
+The Safe System approach addresses the safety of all road users regardless of their mode of transportation.
 The County will continue to employ this approach in future road improvements and construction to ensure safety is a key factor.

-The protection of right-of-way for transportation facilities is another approach to maintain and enhance network safety.
+The protection of County right-of-way for transportation facilities will also help to maintain and enhance network safety.
 Another proactive approach to address transportation safety is to continue monitoring the network to identify and address existing safety issues through in-service road safety reviews, as well as regular updates of the Traffic Safety Strategic Plan.
 Opportunities to collaborate with industry partners can also be identified to enhance the safe interaction of rail activity with other modes of transportation.
-Measures, such as reducing speeds in urban residential areas, can be explored to address overall network safety.
+Lowering speed limits in urban residential areas to align with neighbouring municipalities and industry best practice should continue to be considered to address overall network safety.